blaisekonya/constitution/constitution.md

-# Draft Constitution of the World Association
+# Constitution of the World Association

 ## I. NAME, SEAT, PURPOSE AND DURATION